everly-gif/heart-disease-prediction-model/README.md

-# Heart Dsease Prediction Model
+# Heart Disease Prediction Model

-A Heart Dsease Prediction Model built using a **Logistic Regression Algorithm**.
+A Heart Disease Prediction Model built using a **Logistic Regression Algorithm**.
 The model predicts if a patient has a heart disease or not based on the input by outputting two values,   <br>
 **0** meaning **no heart disease**
 **1** being the patient is **affected by a heart disease**